-Although germs are everywhere and can't always be avoided, there is evidence to suggest that infection control programs within schools and child care centres can significantly lower infection rates.
+Although germs are everywhere and can't always be avoided, there is evidence to suggest that infection control programs within schools can significantly lower infection rates.

-Many parents of children who have CF say that their biggest concern for their child while at school or a child care centre is how infection control is managed such as poor hand washing practices and sick children coming to school.
+Many parents of children who have CF say that their biggest concern for their child while at school is how infection control is managed such as poor hand washing practices and sick children coming to school.